 10. There is a scarcity of Online degree courses

-Are you contemplating pursuing a Bachelor in French or Advanced Diploma in Japanese, or maybe a Master in Spanish?
+Are you contemplating pursuing a Bachelor in French, an Advanced Diploma in Japanese, or a Master’s degree in Spanish?

 Unfortunately, you are out of luck.

-While some options are available in other countries, but most Indian universities don’t offer degree programs via distance learning.
-IGNOU through SOFL offers some ODL programs, but that doesn’t include BA and MA degree programs.
+While some options are available in other countries, most Indian universities don’t offer degree programs via distance learning.
+IGNOU, through SOFL, offers some ODL programs, but that doesn’t include BA and MA degree programs.

 You can surely learn a language by enrolling in different online classes.

-If your aim is degree courses, well, there aren’t enough online options that can award a UG or PG degree in foreign languages.
+If your aim is degree courses, there aren’t enough online options to award a UG or PG degree in foreign languages.

 The Final Words — Should you not learn a language online?

-These days too many online classes and language learning apps are flocking and often claim the world at a cheap price and quick success — but don’t expect fluency for these.
+These days, too many online classes and language learning apps are flocking and often claim the world at a cheap price and quick success—but don’t expect fluency from them.

 It is better to have a reasonable expectation!

-I have shared both advantages and disadvantages of learning a foreign language online.
+I have shared the advantages and disadvantages of learning a foreign language online.

-This post and the previous one have all the advice you need to know before enrolling in the online language classes.
+This post and the previous one have all the advice you need before enrolling in online language classes.

 This way, you can decide whether it is worthwhile to undertake an online language course or not.

-You also must do enough search online before you enroll in a program.
+You also must do enough research online before you enroll in a program.

-Go to the websites/blog/social media of people teaching languages, compare the methods, read reviews, check the references, and feedback from other people.
+Go to the websites/blogs/social media of people teaching languages, compare the methods, read reviews, check the references, and get feedback from other people.

-If you find yourself comfortable with the services that an online teacher provides, you are set to go ahead.
+If you are comfortable with the services an online teacher provides, you are set to proceed.
 Happy learning!

 Hello.
 I am Sneha.
 I want to learn the Korean language because I like Kpop star.